Mateusz-Dera/whisperspeech-webui/README.md

 |CUDA|12.4|

 ## Instalation:
 1\.
-Install Python 3.12
+Install uv

 2\.
 Clone repository

 3\.
 Mount the repository directory.

 3\.
-Create and activate venv
+Create and activate venv using uv

 4\.
 For ROCm set HSA_OVERRIDE_GFX_VERSION.
 For the Radeon 7900XTX: